xdanielsb/BimPackingOptimization/README.txt

-THis project solves a the bin packing optimization by Genetic Algorithms
+THis project solves a the bin packing optimization using Genetic Algorithms

-Autor: DANIEL FERNANDO SANTOS BUSTOS 2015-05-16